The Cupcake Dialogues

 Pooh might not have known what those food cravings are called, but I do.
 They're called desire.
 They're called anticipation.
 They're called wanting--and if we let ourselves feel them, have them, and love them for their own sake, we set ourselves free.

-I realize that's a radical statement--if you let yourself feel the depth of your food cravings, you will set yourself free--but after 27 years of working with compulsive eaters, I've gotten the hang of what works and what doesn't.
+I realize that's a radical statement--if you let yourself feel the depth of your food cravings, you will set yourself free--but after more than 40 years of working with compulsive eaters, I've gotten the hang of what works and what doesn't.